Due Diligence in Healthcare Private Equity Transactions

 - What are the most effective processes for conducting due diligence in a timely and cost-effective manner?

-Mr. Prives concentrates his practice in the areas of healthcare and corporate law.
-His experience on behalf of healthcare industry clients encompasses hospital-physician alignment, mergers, and acquisitions, affiliations, alliances, strategic transactions, joint ventures, recruitment matters, the drafting and negotiation of contractual agreements, healthcare information technology issues, integrated delivery systems (population health) and clinical integration matters.
-He also counsels clients on a variety of healthcare regulatory matters, including Stark, Anti-Kickback, state self-referral laws, fraud and abuse, HIPAA, health care reform, Medicare and Medicaid issues, coverage and overpayment issues, compliance, regulatory and due diligence reviews, licensure and certification issues, the corporate practice of medicine and fee-splitting laws.Close
+Mr. Prives helps clients navigate the strict regulatory structure of the healthcare industry.
+Clients appreciate that he is a practical healthcare and corporate law attorney who negotiates hard to get their deals done.
+His experience on behalf of healthcare clients encompasses hospital-physician alignment, private equity transactions, mergers and acquisitions, affiliations, alliances, strategic transactions, joint ventures, recruitment matters, the drafting and negotiation of contractual agreements, healthcare information technology issues, integrated delivery systems (population health), and clinical integration matters.
+Clients also seek out his advice on a variety of healthcare regulatory matters, including the Stark Law, the Anti-Kickback Statute, state self-referral laws, fraud and abuse, HIPAA, health care reform, Medicare and Medicaid issues, coverage and overpayment issues, compliance, regulatory and due diligence reviews, licensure and certification issues, the corporate practice of medicine, and fee-splitting laws.Close

 Patrick D. Souter